-Farbrengen and Learning is a Pidyon for the Mitteler Rebbe (See special Days - page 2 - Kislev 9 and 10/November 13 and 14)
+Farbrengen and Learning is a Pidyon for the Mitteler Rebbe (See special Days - page 2 - Kislev 9 and 10/December 3 and 4)

-In a letter my saintly father-in-law, the previous Rebbe, explains the importance of observing the Yartzeit of a Tzadik with learning and Farbrengens.
+In a letter, my saintly father-in-law, the Frierdiker Rebbe, explains the importance of observing the Yartzeit of a Tzadik with learning and Farbrengens.
 He tells of the Yartzeit of the Mitteler Rebbe on Tes Kislev when the Rebbe RaShaB said a Ma'amar and then said that the learning and Farbrenging we do on a Yartzeit is a Pidyon Nefesh we give the departed.